Dimer Models and Conformal Structures: Methods from Geometric Analysis

+The above considerations, and Definition \ref{LiqFrozen} in particular, show that the problem of understanding and finding liquid domains $\LL$ with frozen boundary is exactly a free boundary problem defined by the gradient constraint $\nabla u \in N^\circ \setminus \Gg$.
+Also, by Theorems \ref{thm:DeS12} and \ref{thm:DeS22} the free boundary inside $\Omega$ is precisely $\partial \LL \cap \Omega$.

+The question of frozen boundary is in spirit similar to other variational problems with gradient constraints, for example the elastic-plastic torsion problem, see \cite{CF}, or the question of space-like hypersurfaces in Minkowski space with prescribed boundary values and mean curvature, see \cite{BarSim}.
+In the case of the elastic-plastic torsion problem it is possible to reduce the gradient constraint to a \emph{double obstacle problem}, see \cite{BS}, and use the highly developed methods for free boundary problems coming from obstacle constraints \cite{PSU}.
+However, due to the singularity of $\nabla \sigma$ at $\dv N$ as in Theorem \ref{sigma1}, this reduction is not possible in our case.
+Similar problems occur in \cite{BarSim}, however with the difference that there $\vert \nabla \sigma\vert$ blows up at every point of the boundary of the gradient constraint.

 This boundary singularity of the surface tension has strong implications on the study of the variational problem \eqref{ELbasic}.
-There does exist a unique minimiser, see Proposition 4.5 of \cite{DeS10}, but to study its properties one cannot use directly the usual first variations, nor can one have a pointwise characterisation via an Euler-Lagrange variational inequality.
-The only characterisation of the minimiser $h$ is through the weak Gâteaux directional derivative inequality
+There does exist a unique minimizer, see Proposition 4.5 of \cite{DeS10}, but to study its properties one cannot use directly the usual first variations, nor can one have a pointwise characterisation via an Euler-Lagrange variational inequality.
+The only characterisation of the minimizer $h$ is through the weak Gâteaux directional derivative inequality

 valid only for the $u \in \mathscr{A}_N(\Omega,h_0)$ contained in the space of admissible functions.
 Unfortunately, the expression $dI_\sigma[h;u-h]$ is \emph{nonlinear} in $u-h$.
 Therefore, this characterisation is of limited value, and we are forced to consider alternative approaches.
 See, however, Theorem \ref{thm:hstar:minimizer} for a sufficient pointwise criterion for minimality.